tobek/laminae/notes.md

     + search trinym/name/demonym everywhere and mark as used, remove from unused, see if updates needed
     + update progress (md and index.yml)
     + update all.md and index.yml
-    + update homepage TOC
+    + update homepage TOC (change to REF)
     + comment out from rand.js
-    + remove name from homepage TOC filler
+    + remove name from homepage TOC filler and with demonym from here
     + update translation log
 - Summary
 - Read again, organize notes